xamarin/GoogleApisForiOSComponents/Firebase.Crashlytics/component/GettingStarted.md

 ### What about NSExceptions?

 Crashlytics doesn’t offer a facility for logging/recording NSException instances directly.
 Generally speaking, the Cocoa and Cocoa Touch APIs are not exception-safe.
-That means the use of `@catch` in Objective-C code can have very serious unintended side-effects in your process, even when used with extreme care.
+That means the use of `@catch` in your Objective-C library code or in a third-party Objective-C code can have very serious unintended side-effects in your process, even when used with extreme care.
 You should never use `@catch` statements in your Objective-C code.
 Please refer to Apple’s [documentation][2] on the topic.

 ## Manage Crash Insights data